AnggaR96s/Reforestation/README.md

-## The shovel was a ground-breaking invention.
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.